Some Buried Caesar

 Some Buried Caesar is a detective novel by American writer Rex Stout, the sixth book featuring his character Nero Wolfe.
 The story first appeared in abridged form in The American Magazine (December 1938), under the title "The Red Bull", it was first published as a novel by Farrar & Rinehart in 1939.
 In 2000 it was included in the list of the 100 Favorite Mysteries of the Century by the Independent Mystery Booksellers Association.

 Plot introduction

-On the way to an agricultural fair north of Manhattan, Wolfe's car runs into a tree, stranding Wolfe and Archie at the home of the owner of a chain of fast-food cafés.
+On the way to an agricultural fair north of Manhattan, Wolfe's car runs into a tree after a tire blows out, stranding Wolfe and Archie at the home of the owner of a chain of fast-food cafés.
 A neighbor is later found gored to death; the authorities rule the death an accident but Wolfe deduces that it was murder.
 Lily Rowan, Archie's longtime girlfriend, makes her first appearance.

 This is one of several Wolfe plots that break one of Wolfe's cardinal rules, to never conduct business away from the Manhattan brownstone.
 It involves minor characters who appear in several other Wolfe novels, under different names and in different locales: the self-important police officer who tries to intimidate Archie, and the occasionally bumbling but politically attuned district attorney.
 The book's title is from The Rubaiyat of Omar Khayyam.